 The dignified Sultan who made history as Malaysia's only two-time king, bridging eras from colonial rule to the 21st century.

-Sultan Abdul Halim of Kedah embodied the steady, enduring continuity of the Malaysian monarchy.
-His life spanned an extraordinary arc: educated under the British colonial system, he ascended the throne of Kedah in 1958, just after Malaya's independence.
-His first reign as Yang di-Pertuan Agong (King) from 1970 to 1975 saw a nation consolidating after racial riots, promoting a message of unity.
-In a unique twist of history, he was elected to the throne a second time in 2011, becoming the world's oldest head of state at his inauguration.
-This unprecedented second act, decades later, made him a living link between Malaysia's formative years and its modern, complex present.
-His seven-decade rule in Kedah was marked by a deep, traditional connection to his subjects and a reputation for personal piety and moderation, making him a revered stabilizing figure in a rotating monarchy.
+Sultan Abdul Halim of Kedah was elected Yang di-Pertuan Agong of Malaysia for two separate reigns, 1970–1975 and 2011–2016.
+Born in 1927 and educated under the British colonial system, he ascended the throne of Kedah in 1958, just after Malaya's independence.
+His first reign saw a nation consolidating after racial riots, promoting unity.
+In 2011, he became the world's oldest head of state at his inauguration.
+This unprecedented second act made him a living link between Malaysia's formative years and its modern present.
+His seven-decade rule in Kedah was marked by a deep connection to his subjects and a reputation for personal piety and moderation.
+He died in 2017.

 1901–1927